Puppetry: Australia

 Formally trained in the United States by puppeteers from the Jim Henson Company, Brett Hansen and his Brisbane-based Larrikin Puppets company is one of only a few Muppet-style puppeteers actively performing in Australia.
 Cabaret Puppet Theatre, based in Brisbane's Redlands area, also tours with productions for children and adults.

 In Melbourne, Handspan Theatre (1977–2002) evolved from humble collective beginnings to a large, design-rich theatre format dubbed 'Visual Theatre', and became a hothouse for innovative projects and multimedia collaborations within Australia and around the world.
+In 2021, Melbourne Puppet Kerfuffle was formed by Rob Irvin and teacher Chris Elkington with the vision of touring schools and kindergartens providing educational puppet shows based on curriculum topics.
+They have since expanded into providing entertainment for shopping centres and festivals across Victoria and interstate.

 A post-graduate course existed at the Victorian College of the Arts, University of Melbourne in the late 1990s, but has since been discontinued.

 Australian puppeteer Norman Hetherington was famous for his marionette, Mr. Squiggle, who featured on an Australian Broadcasting Commission television program from 1 July 1959 until 9 July 1999.
 In every episode he would create several pictures from "squiggles" sent in by children from around the country.

-Richard Bradshaw OAM is another famous Australian puppeteer.
+Richard Bradshaw OAM is another Australian puppeteer.
 He is a past president of UNIMA Australia, former artistic director of the Marionette Theatre Company of Australia, and does shadow puppetry and writing in the field.

 Rod Hull also made a contribution with his puppet Emu.
 In the 1960s, Hull presented a children's breakfast television programme in Australia.

 Snuff Puppets is one of Australia's modern puppet theatre troupes.
-Based in Melbourne, their work is full of wild black humour, political and sexual satire, and a handmade aesthetic.
-Snuff Puppets has performed in over 15 countries, including tours to major festivals in Asia, South America and Europe.
+Based in Melbourne, their work contains black humour, political and sexual satire.

 There is an annual winter festival of puppets at the City of Melbourne's ArtPlay and at Federation Square in Melbourne.

 In Sydney, Jeral Puppets, founded by John and Jackie Lewis in 1966, regularly performs at Puppeteria Puppet Theatre and on tour.

 Spare Parts Puppet Theatre of Fremantle, Western Australia was founded by Peter Wilson, Cathryn Robinson, and Beverley Campbell-Jackson in 1981, as part of an artist-in-residency program initiated by the WA Institute of Technology (now Curtin University of Technology).
 The company's first project was a puppet adaptation of Christopher Marlowe's Doctor Faustus for the 1981 Festival of Perth.